Last update on topic selection procedure: 25.02.2025 - Selection procedure for 2025S is available and starts 25.02.2025.

 FactCheck is a framework for detecting and resolving conflicting data on the Web.
 It establishes an entire fact comparison process that consists of data acquisition, data comparison, the presentation of comparison results, and comprehensive analysis functions.
 FactCheck is a leading research topic of our research group and bears challenges in many aspects.
 To enhance data acquisition, your task is to link the extracted information to existing knowledge bases.

-Use an existing approach for named entity recognition of text on a web page.
+Use an existing approach for named entity recognition on text on a web page.
 Entity link those named entities to WikiData or any other knowledge base like Wikipedia or DbPedia.

-Create a web service to entity link named entities on web pages to knowledge graphs.
-Visualize the results in an understandable fashion and make them browsable in a web application.
-Create the web service with modularity in mind.
-The chosen entity linking approach should be exchangeable for other approaches with as little friction as possible.
-To achieve this, iterate over a process of requirement analysis and design to come up with a promising implementation.
+Create a web service to entity link named entities on web pages.
+Understandably visualize the results and make them browsable in a web application.
+To achieve this, iterate over a requirement analysis and design process to develop a promising implementation.

-- Technology: Web Application, Web Service, SpaCy Library, Knowledge-base Python
+- Technology: Technologies: Web Application, Web Service, Python, Javascript, Hugging Face Transformers Library, SpaCy Library, PyTorch, Schema.org

 - Tags: